CygenceTech/content-ops-starter/content/pages/careers.md

         self:
           textAlign: center
       type: TitleBlock
-    subtitle: Section subtitle
+    subtitle: ''
     text: >
-      There are many variations of passages of Lorem Ipsum available, but the majority have suffered alteration in some form, by injected humour, or randomised words which don't look even slightly believable.
-If you are going to use a passage of Lorem Ipsum, you need to be sure there isn't anything embarrassing hidden in the middle of text.
+      The power of collaboration is in artificial intelligence development.
+By fostering open communication, shared expertise, and coordinated problem-solving, these teams are able to accelerate innovation, tackle complex challenges, and create more effective AI solutions.
+This approach emphasizes the importance of teamwork, diverse skill sets, and a unified vision in achieving breakthrough advancements in AI technology.
     actions:
-      - label: See open positions
+      - label: See open positions below
-        url: /
+        url: /careers
         icon: arrowRight
         iconPosition: right
         style: primary